maglet/pandasBasics/readme.md

-Materials from the three-hour workshop.
+Materials from the three-hour workshop....

 #### Links to Notebooks on Google Colab (in the cloud):